 Credit Hours: 3.00

-Section Notes: Hybrid format class will meet weekly for 8 weeks, additional work to be completed online.
+Section Notes: This Hybrid will meet weekly.
+All other work will be completed online.

 Course Description: This course involves the study of communication in human relationships with emphasis on the patterns and processes of face-to-face communication.
 The study of interpersonal communication is important for anyone who wants to learn better methods of building meaningful relationships with a spouse, colleague, supervisor or friend.
 The course stresses how to become a more effective and competent communicator by its analysis of personal communication goals, communication barriers, relational breakdowns, and conflict scenarios.
 Features include structural experiences, readings from special studies, group interaction, and personal feedback exercises.
 Written and oral presentations are fundamental to the course objectives.